 Earlier commissions include ...This Noble Company, which was commissioned and premiered by the Atlanta Symphony in 2003, and Falling Dream, which was commissioned by the American Composers Orchestra/BMI Foundation and premiered at Carnegie Hall in 2002 with Dennis Russell Davies conducting the American Composers Orchestra at its 25th Anniversary Concert.
 Mr. Puts’ Symphony No. 2 was commissioned as a result of his winning the Barlow International Orchestra Competition.
 The work was premiered by the Cincinnati Symphony Orchestra under Paavo Jarvi in 2002 and later performed by the Utah Symphony conducted by Keith Lockhart.
 In 2001, Millennium Canons, which was commissioned by the Institute for American Music, was premiered by The Boston Pops and conductor Keith Lockhart, and subsequently has received multiple performances across the U.S. and around the world.
 Other important early commissions came from the New York Youth Symphony, which premiered his Concerto for Everyone at Carnegie Hall in 1999; the Vermont Symphony and Ensemble Kobe (Japan), which co-commissioned Marimba Concerto featuring Makoto Nakura; and the National Symphony Orchestra, which commissioned the Fanfare Continuo for brass and organ.

 In addition to the Pulitzer Prize for Opera, Mr. Puts has received numerous honors and awards for composition.
 Mr. Puts was named Composer-in-Residence of both Young Concert Artists and the California Symphony in 1996.
-He is the recipient of the 2003 Benjamin H. Danks Award for Excellence in Orchestral Composition of the American Academy of Arts and Letters; a 2001 John Simon Guggenheim Memorial Foundation Fellowship; a 2001-2002 Rome Prize from the American Academy in Rome; and the 1999 Barlow International Prize for Orchestral Music.
+He is the recipient of the Delaware Symphony Orchestra's 2015 Alfred I. duPont Composer's Award, the 2013 Eddie Medora King Award for Composition by the Butler School of Music of the University of Texas at Austin; the 2015 and 2003 Benjamin H. Danks Award for Excellence in Orchestral Composition from the American Academy of Arts and Letters; a 2001 John Simon Guggenheim Memorial Foundation Fellowship; a 2001-2002 Rome Prize from the American Academy in Rome; and the 1999 Barlow International Prize for Orchestral Music.
 While an undergraduate at the Eastman School of Music, Mr. Puts was awarded a Charles Ives Scholarship from the American Academy of Arts and Letters; the BMI 2001 Carlos Surinach Fund Commission; BMI's 1998 William Schuman Prize; and several grants from BMI and ASCAP.

 A native of St. Louis, Missouri, Mr. Puts received both his Bachelor's Degree and his Doctor of Musical Arts Degree from the Eastman School of Music, and his Master's Degree from Yale University.
 From 1999 to 2005, he taught composition at The University of Texas at Austin.
 Since 2006, he has been a member of the Composition Faculty at the Peabody Institute, and currently is the Director of the Minnesota Orchestra Composer’s Institute.